Frequently asked questions

 What is proof-editing?

 Where budget and time allow, it is best practice to have two rounds of checks: a copy-edit followed by a proofread.
 This way the client can incorporate or reject changes from the edit and produce a final document for proofreading.
-Where this is not possible, a proof-edit (where the copy-edit and proofread are done in the same round) can be really helpful.
-I will return your work to you checked and polished – visualise that feeling when you emerge from the car wash.
+Where this isn't possible, a proof-edit (the copy-edit and proofread are done in the same round) can be really helpful.

-Style, spelling, punctuation, grammar and syntax will be consistent throughout.
-Maintaining the meaning and tone of the text, I will correct sentences that contain syntactical, grammatical, spelling or punctuation errors or incorrect word use.
+Style, spelling, punctuation, grammar, and syntax will be consistent throughout.
+Maintaining the meaning and tone of the text, I will correct sentences that contain syntactical, grammatical, spelling or punctuation error, or incorrect word use.
 And I will suggest ways to make your writing clearer and cleaner, using plain English where possible.
-Each round comprises two read-throughs.
+Each round comprises two read-throughs (or passes).

 What files do you work on?